natehouk/natehouk/README.md

 -->

 - 🔭 I’m currently working on my blog https://linuxdev.io
-- 🌱 I’m currently learning PySpark
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on a podcast
 - 🤔 I’m looking for help with editing a screenplay
 - 💬 Ask me about anything